 BODY & SLEEVE EDGES:

 This is pretty easy to do for the body hem and the sleeve hems.
-For the body, just work the beginning of the pattern in the trim pattern for 1-2″ (right after cast-on) and then transition to Stockinette stitch and work until measures the amount of inches specified in the pattern.
-For the sleeves it’s similar – work in Stockinette stitch until 1-2″ before your desired length and then transition to your trim pattern for the remaining length.
+First, I suggest using 1 needle size smaller than the needle you got gauge with.
+Then, for the body, just work the beginning of the pattern in the trim pattern for 1-2″ (right after cast-on) and then switch to your gauge needle and transition to Stockinette stitch and work until measures the amount of inches specified in the pattern.
+For the sleeves it’s similar – work in Stockinette stitch until 1-2″ before your desired length (with your gauge needle) and then switch to 1 needle size smaller and transition to your trim pattern for the remaining length.

-For the neck opening edge, it’s slightly different.
-You would have to use a 16″ circular and pick up and knit all of the stitches around the neck opening after the garment is all done.
+You would have to use a 16″ circular (and I suggest 1 needle size smaller than your gauge needle) and pick up and knit all of the stitches around the neck opening after the garment is all done.
 You would pick up and knit into each of the back neck stitches, and then along each front ‘curve’ you would pick up approx. 3 sts for every 4 rows, and then pick up and knit into each of the center front cast-on stitches.
 If you are doing a k1,p1 rib stitch pattern you would just need to make sure the total amount of stitches picked up was a multiple of 2.
 I’d also recommend that you use 1 needle size smaller than you used for the body of the garment.

 And that’s it!
 Just a few modifications and your Castaway is ready for wool and a more cold-weather friendly top.
 Would you like to see a great example?
 Below is a photo shared with me from Charlene who added trim to her own Castaway because she knit it in Elsebeth Lavold Silky Wool, a wool/silk/nylon blend: